EmaSuriano/gatsby-starter-mate/README.md

 $ yarn build
 ```

-## Deployment Automation (Optional) ⚙️

-Every time you made a change in your Contentful data or you add a new post in Medium you need to trigger a manual deployment, which can be an annoying task.
-Therefore I found a nice way to make this process automatic and it is by using a tool called Zapier.

-This tool will be watching for changes in Contentful and Medium and then trigger a new deploy in Netlify (or the service you are using).
-In summary, you don't need to care anymore about deploying your application and can focus on writing content or developing features!

-In case you want to know more I wrote an article in Medium that explains the whole process especially for this starter 🙌 [Click here to read it.](https://medium.com/@emasuriano/make-any-static-site-dynamic-without-coding-9dde5673b1a)

-**UPDATE:** Contentful added a feature to link it with Netlify as a built in option, but in case you are using another provider I recommend going with Zapier!

 ## Contributing 💪

 I came with the idea of creating the starter after the positive feedback I received when I deployed [my website](https://emasuriano.com/).
 Therefore this starter is not perfect!
 I tried my best to remove all the personal information, also improve the code to make it easier to understand.